vanzussi/future-packages/cjzero/index.md

 **I am the washing machine
 I spin and rinse and dry**
 I love to sort and **index**
-The clothes that you supply
+The dirty washing that you supply

 I have a secret passion
 For numbers and for lists